Simon-K-Schaefer/ManifoldX/README.md

 ## Validate Install

 open a shell in the FolX/ManifoldX folder and run the test script to validate the Installation.
-1AVZ is a minimalist structrure as test case for functionality.
+1AVZ is a minimalistic structrure as test case for functionality.

 ```bash
 pdb_fetch 1AVZ > 1AVZ.pdb